GEM-benchmark/GEM-benchmark.github.io/web/data/tutorials/new_data_loader.md

 You will need to add the following files to the repository.

-1) `README.md` is a Dataset card that is created following our other tutorial.
+1) `your_dataset_name.json` is a Dataset card that is created following our other tutorial and using our [collection tool](https://huggingface.co/spaces/GEM/DatasetCardForm).
 If you are completing the data part first, feel free to leave it empty for now.
 However, only a dataset with completed data card is part of GEM, so please add it once it is ready.

 2) The raw data files of the dataset (optional, if they are hosted elsewhere you can specify the URLs in the dataset script).